 Inflation Target

-The Governor and the Treasurer have agreed that the appropriate target for monetary policy in Australia is to achieve an inflation rate of 2–3 per cent, on average, over time.
+The Governor and the Treasurer have agreed that the appropriate target for monetary policy in Australia is to achieve an inflation rate of 2–3 per cent.
 This is a rate of inflation sufficiently low that it does not materially distort economic decisions in the community.
 Seeking to achieve this rate, on average, provides discipline for monetary policy decision-making, and serves as an anchor for private-sector inflation expectations.

-The inflation target is defined as a medium-term average rather than as a rate (or band of rates) that must be held at all times.
+The inflation target is a flexible framework to achieve price stability, recognising the importance of low and stable inflation.
 This formulation allows for the inevitable uncertainties that are involved in forecasting, and lags in the effects of monetary policy on the economy.
-Experience in Australia and elsewhere has shown that inflation is difficult to fine-tune within a narrow band.
 The inflation target is also, necessarily, forward-looking.
 This approach allows a role for monetary policy in dampening the fluctuations in output over the course of the cycle.
 When aggregate demand in the economy is weak, for example, inflationary pressures are likely to be diminishing and monetary policy can be eased, which will give a short-term stimulus to economic activity.

 This approach to monetary policy in Australia commenced in the early 1990s.
 The earliest references to it were contained in speeches by the then Governor in August 1992 and March and August 1993.